vimoutliner/vimoutliner/doc/votl_readme.txt

 are produced by the Vim engine, it makes perfect sense to admit that VimOutliner is an add-on to Vim.

 Therefore VimOutliner now prides itself in being a Vim plugin.
 With the VimOutliner package installed, the Vim editor yields the VimOutliner feature set for files whose extensions are listed as votl types in
 $HOME/.vim/ftplugin/votl.vim.

-The Vim Plugin philosophy yields several benefits:
-- Less reliance on Perl, bash and environment vars
-- (upcoming) Portability between Linux, Windows and Mac
-- (upcoming) Installation via Vim script

 ==============================================================================